Leo3418/leo3418.github.io/collections/_posts/en/2020-05-15-gta-v-steam-epic-games.md

     ![]({{ img_path }}/09-2-link-created.png)

-10. Move the `.egstore` folder in step 4 back into GTAV.
+10. Move the `.egstore` folder in step 4 back into `GTAV`.

     ![]({{ img_path }}/10-restore-egstore.png)

 11. Start Epic Games Launcher.
-You should see it verifying files for GTA V, which indicates success!
+If the download progress is paused, resume it manually.
+Then, you should see it verifying files for GTA V, which indicates success!
 Wait until it completes.

     ![]({{ img_path }}/11-epic-games-verifies.png)